QuxApp/node/README.md

 const qux = require('quxapp') // Import module

-// Range function like python that can also go backwards const qux = require('./quxapp') // Import module

 // Range function like python that can also go backwards for (n of qux.range(10, 0)) {
   console.log(n)
 }